michaelliao/mysql-warp/README.md

 ## Basic usage

 To get the ball rollin' you first have to create an instance of warp.
-Use it the folowing way:
+Use it the following way:

     var Warp = require('mysql-warp');
     var warp = Warp.create({